OperationCode/operationcode_docs/community/code-of-conduct.md

 representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of Operation Code may be further defined and clarified by staff.
+Representation of Operation Code may be further defined and clarified by [staff][https://github.com/OperationCode/operationcode_docs/blob/master/community/points_of_contact.md].

 ## Enforcement